 On this page you will find a range of training resources.
 Some are online and immediately accessible mostly in video format.
-Further down the page you will also find details of evaluation-related training courses provided by different institutions in the West of England region.
+On the right hand side bar, you will also find details of evaluation related training courses provided by different institutions in the West of England region.
 Some of these are free of charge, and some come with a course fee.

 These online resources have been designed to teach or refresh your skills in planning and carrying out an evaluation.

 They are freely available nationally to increase capacity and capability in designing evidence-based care.
 They are particularly aimed at staff in the health and social care sectors, and can be used as adhoc learning resources or incorporated into local training.

 The resources were created by staff from CLAHRC West and the West of England Academic Health Science Network (AHSN) with technical support from the University of the West of England (UWE Bristol).
 Please acknowledge these organisations when you share them.

 You can view the videos in any order, but when run sequentially (totalling 30 minutes), they make up key components of the successful classroom-based workshop run across the West of England, ‘Getting Started with Evaluation’.
 The slide deck used for this workshop is also freely available and can be found below the videos on this page.
 For more information contact Jo Bangoura.